Why your child should have rhythmic skills and what you can do to help

 Where can my child do the classes?

-Usha Patel at Integrated Brain is a Sanctioned Bal-A-Vis-X Practitioner.
+Usha Patel at Raviv Practice London (and Integrated Brain) is a Sanctioned Bal-A-Vis-X Practitioner.
 She works in schools and privately with children of all ages.
 All children start Bal-A-Vis-X one-to-one.
 Children become integrated into a small group once they are able to do a number of exercises.
-There are weekly classes running in Eastcote (Tuesday) and Northolt (Friday).
-For more information email email@example.com
+For information on our next workshop please follow the link